cadCAD-org/cadcad-rust-poc/README.md

 - All user config. (sim_config, init_state,  policies, state_update_fns) defined in Python and passed to Rust
 - Python policies/state update fns are called back from Rust
 - All library code (run simulation loop etc.. ) is in Rust
+- How to experiment: See the related section for this repo above

 #### 4. Using cadCAD python package